Vishal954664/Linux_training/sagar/Day2/readme.md

 •	Learning to use this editor can benefit you in crea

+**for copy
+	select the line (visual mode)
+	and command:- (:put)

+**for cut
+	in normal mode press - dd
+	and command (:put)

+**for delete
+	ab
+	cd
+	ef
+	gh
+	ij
+	kl
+	mn
+	op
+				if we want delete the 6 number of line than- 6dd

+**press gg to go end of the line
+**presss 6gg to go to 5th number of the line

+**front of the line:- shift+g
+*go to second line:- shift+2gg

+**for search:- top to bottom
+	/(search word)- enter
+	bottom to top-           ?/(searcg word)- enter

+**replace word:-
+	this is first line     						that is first line this is second line						that is second line this is third line						that is third line this is forth line						that is forth line :%s/this/that

+	this is another line
+	this is another line
+	this is another line
+	this is another line
+	this is another line

+**if you want some change and some do not change
+		:%s/another/other/c				(y/n)

+**replace:-  %s/another/other

+**make another file in same
+	:split file2.txt (for horizontal)

+	:vsplit file2.txt (for vertical)

 **Vim(Vi Improved)  is a highly configurable text editor built to enable efficient text editing.
 It is an improved version of the vi editor distributed with most UNIX systems.
 Vim is often called a "programmer's editor," and so useful for programming that many consider it an entire IDE .
 *vim - Vi IMproved, a programmers text editor.